 Previously, in 2009, Dr. Swanson authored the Ideal Look® series, subtitled The New Science of Cosmetic Surgery.
 Featuring hundreds of photographs and patient testimonials, these four hard-cover volumes answer the questions that any prospective patient might have about cosmetic surgery, without any marketing hype.
 Dr. Swanson has no affiliations with plastic surgery device manufacturers that might cause bias.

 Dr. Swanson has been a frequent presenter at national and international plastic surgery meetings (See Publications and Presentations).
 He was an invited international keynote speaker at the 2019 Meeting of the Australian Society of Plastic Surgeons in Melbourne, Australia.
-Recently, Dr. Swanson has been asked to participate at the International Breast Surgery Workshop and 3rd World Consensus Conference on BIA-ALCL in Rome, Italy, October 8–9, 2021.
+Recently, Dr. Swanson was an invited speaker at the International Breast Surgery Workshop and 3rd World Consensus Conference on BIA-ALCL in Rome, Italy, October 8–9, 2021.
+Dr. Swanson was invited to be the special international guest speaker at the Plastic Surgery meeting in São Paulo, Brazil, June 7–10, 2023.

 Dr. Swanson is certified by the American Board of Plastic Surgery and by the Royal College of Surgeons of Canada.
 He is a member of the American Society of Plastic Surgeons, a member of the American Society for Aesthetic Plastic Surgery, a member of the American Association of Plastic Surgeons, a Fellow of the American College of Surgeons, and a Fellow of the Royal College of Surgeons of Canada.
 He specializes exclusively in cosmetic surgery.
 He is also a member of the medical staff of Shawnee Mission Medical Center.